SpektrEG/trapezoidal-rule/README.md

 ```

 ## Contributing
 Contributions are more than welcome!
-If you have an improvement or a feature you wish to have added to `trapecies-method`, then please don't hesitate to send a pull request!
+If you have an improvement or a feature you wish to have added to `trapezoidal-rule`, then please don't hesitate to send a pull request!

 ## Author
 [Nikita Dolmatov](https://github.com/SpektrEG)

 ## License
-`trapecies-method` is available under the MIT license.
+`trapezoidal-rule` is available under the MIT license.
 See the LICENSE file for more info.